 Even almost 3 decades after the communist revolution in 1949, China’s economy was still a fraction compared to its historic significance.

 Economic Reforms and the Modern Economy (1978 onwards)

-In 1985, 17% of the workforce was employed in the industry including textile mills, steel mills, chemical fertilizer plants, and petrochemical facilities and some light industry made consumer goods, which contributed 46% of GNP.
+In 1985, 17% of the workforce was employed in the industry including textile mills, steel mills, chemical fertilizer plants, petrochemical facilities, and some light industry-made consumer goods, which contributed 46% of GNP.

 Ever since then, the economic growth of China has been increasing rapidly.
 With lower labor costs, China has become a major manufacturing hub for giant corporations.
 In the 2000s, China became the world leader in electronics product manufacturing.

 In addition, China continues to focus on the skilled workforce as well as infrastructure development through technical education.
 As a result, innovative companies like Lenovo, Hier, Huawei, etc., started to form and disrupt the world’s tech industry.

 In addition, e-commerce-based companies like Alibaba, Baidu, Tencent, and JD in China are competing with the tech giants in the USA.
 At present, China has shifted to heavy machinery and high-tech industries.
 In 2018, Tesla CEO Elon Musk signed an agreement with the Shanghai regional government to set up the company’s third giga factory in China.